jorgeortizfuentes/scrabble-jorgeortizfuentes/README.md

 This program contains 2 packages: types and operations.

-The types package contains 5 classes to instantiate objects of cl.uchile.dcc.scrabble.types ScrabbleString, ScrabbleInt, ScrabbleFloat, ScrabbleBinary and ScrabbleBoolean.
+The types package contains 5 classes to instantiate objects of cl.uchile.dcc.scrabble.model ScrabbleString, ScrabbleInt, ScrabbleFloat, ScrabbleBinary and ScrabbleBoolean.
 The 5 classes implement the ScrabbleType interface, which determines their general behavior and expand an abstract class called ScrabbleAbstract.
-In addition to the 5 classes, there is a factory to build the memory-optimized Scrabble cl.uchile.dcc.scrabble.types objects.
+In addition to the 5 classes, there is a factory to build the memory-optimized Scrabble cl.uchile.dcc.scrabble.model objects.

 The operations package contains 7 classes with AVL tree operations: Add (addition), Subt (subtraction), Mult (multiplication), Div (division), And (conjunction), Or (disjunction) and Negate (negation).
 These classes implement the Operation interface and expand an abstract class called AbstractOperation.

 The objects of the types package function as leaves of the AVL trees, so they also implement the Operation interface.

-In addition, in the operations package there is the Var class, to assign variables of the String cl.uchile.dcc.scrabble.types to the objects of the Scrabble cl.uchile.dcc.scrabble.types, using the Factory and optimizing the memory.
+In addition, in the operations package there is the Var class, to assign variables of the String cl.uchile.dcc.scrabble.model to the objects of the Scrabble cl.uchile.dcc.scrabble.model, using the Factory and optimizing the memory.

 Translated with www.DeepL.com/Translator (free version)
 ## Scrabble Types